– WE’RE PROUD OF HOW WE DO BUSINESS AT SAFETY ONE TRAINING –

 Brian is also a Certified Rope Technician Level 3 from SPRAT, the Society of Professional Rope Access Technicians.
 He competed in his first SPRAT Olympics in 2014 and placed first in the Rescue event.
 Brian is also an avid rock climber, welder and photographer.

 Steve Andreas’ background originates in the entertainment (concert) industry as a rigger and audio engineer.
-He provided rigging support for a wide variety of musicians, celebrities, and political candidates for more than 10 years, and has been personally responsible for the safety of numerous stadium builds, as well as an extensive background in the rigging of portable structures.
+He provided rigging support for a wide variety of musicians, celebrities, and political candidates over more than 10 years and has been personally responsible for the safety of numerous stadium builds as well as an extensive background in the rigging of portable structures.
+Recently, he was the Head Rigger for the Presidential Debates in Boulder, Colorado.

 SPRAT Level 3